josh-complex/ian-hornik-portfolio-review/README.md

 # Accessibility
-- Your foreground-silent color misses all contrast accessibility checks https://webaim.org/resources/contrastchecker/?fcolor=525252&bcolor=030608
+- Your foreground-silent color misses all contrast [accessibility checks](https://webaim.org/resources/contrastchecker/?fcolor=525252&bcolor=030608)
 - Your main foreground color is fine, but you might consider making it a bit less striking to reduce dark mode burn-in and eye strain for dense text blocks like your name and the section headers
 - Your about me section looks ncie with the full justification on either side but you can make the text a bit cleaner by using the `hyphens-auto` tailwind utility
 - At tablet and small laptop screen sizes (lg breakpoint - 1024 up to 1280), each of the sections shrinks to the available width except for the education and experience section which is allowed to have visible x overflow.
 This creates some obvious horizontal scroll, but also introduces some less obvious scroll in your <aside> after scrolling to the very bottom of the page because it is set to h-screen but doesn't account for the horz scrollbar.
-This breaks a whole lot of things like scroll jumping when tabbing thru the footer while not scrolled all the way down.
-Looks-wise, it breaks the clean look of the about me & experience divider lines. https://www.loom.com/share/c045252ec1f94783933b8e9e3be7d0be
+This breaks a whole lot of things like scroll jumping when tabbing thru the footer while not scrolled all the way down ([video demo](https://www.loom.com/share/c045252ec1f94783933b8e9e3be7d0be)).
+Looks-wise, it breaks the clean look of the about me & experience divider lines.
 - <aside> elements are usually used to indicate standalone information that is just loosely related to the main content, but you have your <nav> element directly tied to the main content nested in the aside which seems odd

 # Design Thoughts